Gospel of Matthew: Fourth narrative and discourse (Matthew 13:54–19:1)

-Fifth narrative and discourse (Matt.
-19:2–26:1)
+Fifth narrative and discourse (Matthew 19:2–26:1)

-Jesus travels toward Jerusalem, and the opposition intensifies: he is tested by Pharisees as soon as he begins to move toward the city, and when he arrives he is soon in conflict with the Temple's traders and religious leaders.
+Jesus travels toward Jerusalem, and the opposition intensifies: he is tested by the Pharisees as soon as he begins to move toward the city, and when he arrives he is soon in conflict with the Temple's traders and religious leaders.
 He teaches in the Temple, debating with the chief priests and religious leaders and speaking in parables about the Kingdom of God and the failings of the chief priests and the Pharisees.
-The Herodian caucus also become involved in a scheme to entangle Jesus, but Jesus's careful response to their enquiry, "Render therefore to Caesar the things that are Caesar's, and to God the things that are God's", leaves them marveling at his words.
+The Herodian caucus also becomes involved in a scheme to entangle Jesus, but Jesus's careful response to their enquiry, "Render therefore to Caesar the things that are Caesar's, and to God the things that are God's", leaves them marveling at his words.

 The disciples ask about the future, and in his final discourse (the Olivet Discourse) Jesus speaks of the coming end.
 There will be false Messiahs, earthquakes, and persecutions, the sun, moon, and stars will fail, but "this generation" will not pass away before all the prophecies are fulfilled.
 The disciples must steel themselves for ministry to all the nations.
 At the end of the discourse, Matthew notes that Jesus has finished all his words, and attention turns to the crucifixion.

-Conclusion: Passion, Resurrection and Great Commission (Matt.
-26:2–28:20)
+Conclusion: Passion, Resurrection and Great Commission (Matthew 26:2–28:20)

 The events of Jesus's last week occupy a third of the content of all four gospels.
-Jesus enters Jerusalem in triumph and drives the money changers from the Temple, holds a last supper, prays to be spared the coming agony (but concludes "if this cup may not pass away from me, except I drink it, thy will be done"), and is betrayed.
+Jesus enters Jerusalem in triumph and drives the money changers from the Temple, holds a Last Supper, prays to be spared the coming agony (but concludes "if this cup may not pass away from me, except I drink it, thy will be done"), and is betrayed.
 He is tried by the Jewish leaders (the Sanhedrin) and before Pontius Pilate, and Pilate washes his hands to indicate that he does not assume responsibility.
 Jesus is crucified as king of the Jews, mocked by all.
 On his death there is an earthquake, the veil of the Temple is rent, and saints rise from their tombs.
 Mary Magdalene and another Mary discover the empty tomb, guarded by an angel, and Jesus himself tells them to tell the disciples to meet him in Galilee.

 After the resurrection the remaining disciples return to Galilee, "to the mountain that Jesus had appointed", where he comes to them and tells them that he has been given "all authority in heaven and on Earth."
 He gives the Great Commission: "Therefore go and make disciples of all the nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to obey everything that I have commanded you".
 Jesus will be with them "to the very end of the age".